xtuc/html-to-epub/readme.md

   Publisher name (optional)
 - `cover`:
   Book cover image (optional), File path (absolute path) or web url, eg. `"http://abc.com/book-cover.jpg"` or `"/User/Alice/images/book-cover.jpg"`
+- 'useFirstImageAsCover':
+  When true, mark the first appearing image as cover.
+Only effective if `cover` isn't defined. (optional, defaults to false)
+- 'downloadAudioVideoFiles':
+  When true, download audio and video of HTML5 audio and video elements (epub3 only, optional, defaults to false)
 - `output`
   Out put path (absolute path), you can also path output as the second argument when use `new` , eg: `new Epub(options, output)`
 - `version`: